Cats and dogs frequently asked questions

 What type of microchip should my cat or dog have?

-It must have a microchip that can be read by Avid, Trovan, Destron or an ISO compatible microchip reader.
+Your animal must be implanted with a microchip that can be read by Avid, Trovan, Destron or an ISO compatible microchip reader.
 Most microchip numbers are 9, 10 or 15 digits long.

 Microchip numbers starting with 999 are not acceptable because they are not unique.